navikt/deployment-cli/README.md

 handlebars ib the resource files specified with `-r/--resource`.
 The values used for templating can be specified using the config file specified by `-v/--vars`. `deployment-cli` will also inject a few values regardless of specifying a config file:
-* ref: git reference.
+* ref: Git reference, i.e. branch name, tag name or commit SHA.
 Specified by the `--ref` flag.
 Default: `master`
-* cluster: which cluster the deploy is for.
+* cluster: which Nais Kubernetes cluster the deploy is for.
 Specified by the `--cluster/-c` flag.
 Default: `dev-fss`
-* team: the team this deployment is for.
+* team: the Github team this deployment is for.
 Specified by the `--team/t` flag.
 * version: the version, this is strictly for templating and should be used to specify which version of the Docker file should be pulled.
 Specified using the `--version` flag